 Expenses for giving up the expedition

 In order to have better but cheaper services, the expedition is quoted taking into account the whole group.
 In any case that you give up the scheduled itinerary because of personal problems, mountain sickness, etc, you start taking private and individual services.
-The extra expenses that you will pay for, if necessary, are: mules from Plaza de Mulas to Puente del Inca (around U$D 180.-), the private transfer from Puente del Inca to Mendoza city, etc. Once you give up the itinerary, the transfer in a regular bus is included.
+The extra expenses that you will pay for, if necessary, are: mules from Plaza de Mulas to Puente del Inca (around U$D180.-), the private transfer from Puente del Inca to Mendoza city, etc. Once you give up the itinerary, the transfer in a regular bus is included.

 The night in Mendoza hotel when you return can be taken as soon as you get the city.

 There is a possibility that you be evacuated by helicopter, and in that case your belongings will not travel with you.
 If you do not wait for your belongings in Puente del Inca, in this case you have to pay not only the mule to carry your equipment down, but also a transportation to take your belongings to Mendoza.
+Each person is responsible for his belongings and personal equipment.

 Sleeping bag and personal equipment